tsouanas/tsoutapl/README.md

 ## Requirements

 A rather *old* version of GHC (6.6 to 6.12).
-Eventually I will update this to work with current Haskell trends and GHC.
+Eventually I will update this to work with current Haskell trends and GHC, but it is currently broken.

 # Usage